 If you’re lucky enough to be in town on the 25th of February and love matcha as I do then you need to make your way to the shrine for Baikasai, the plum blossom festival where the local geiko and maiko perform an outdoor tea service with matcha and wagashi.
 Then there is the Kitano Odori, the dance performance each year that takes place in their local theatre in late March and early April.

 The hanamachi is located in the Nishijin area of Kyoto known for centuries for its traditional handwoven textiles.
-You might want to see the Nishijin textile centre and kimono parade while you’re out this side of the city.
+You might want to see the Nishijin textile centre and kimono parade while you’re out on this side of the city.

 Have you explored the geisha districts of Kyoto?
 Or be lucky enough to see the Geiko and Maiko on their evening rounds or at an event?
 Please add your own experiences in the comments below and if this post has been useful please consider sharing it on social media.
 Thank you!